 The term industrial communication refers to communication between devices used in industrial automation technology.
-Data and information for controlling machines and plants, mainly in process and production automation, is transferred and exchanged.
+This involves the transfer and exchange of data and information for controlling machines and plants, mainly in process and production automation.
 Industrial communication is therefore the basis for successful automation.

-The networking is carried out using standardised industrial networks, which can be either wired or wireless.
-Increasing digitalisation shows that high-performance communication systems are increasingly becoming the central nerve system for fields of application such as Industry 4.0 or the Industrial Internet of Things (IIoT).
+Devices are networked using standardized industrial networks, which can be either wired or wireless.
+Increasing digitalization means that high-performance communication systems are increasingly becoming the backbone for fields of application such as Industry 4.0 or the Industrial Internet of Things (IIoT).

 LAPP represents excellence

 Industrial communication at LAPP means everything from a single source in over 40 countries.
-Regardless of whether you need industrial, robust and high-quality cables, wires, assemblies, plug connectors and active components for networking your factory, machine or plant, or our expertise en route to the Smart Factory.
-We will guide and advise you on your digital transformation from the outset.
-From the field to the company level, we work with you to create complete networking for the reliable transmission of the highest data volumes.
+This includes everything from industrial, robust and high-quality cables, wires, assemblies, plug connectors and active components for networking your factory, machine or plant, to our expertise en route to the Smart Factory.
+We will guide and advise you on your digital transformation journey from the outset.
+From the field to the company level, we work with you to create a complete networking solution that provides reliable transmission of the highest data volumes.

 LAPP represents the highest quality standards

 We ensure the highest product quality.
-Even a component that fails for a short time can cause enormous costs if production stops as a result .
-You can rest assured that our connection solutions are ideally suited to demanding conditions and offer maximum reliability when they’re exposed to chemical, mechanical and thermal loads.
+Even one component that briefly fails can cause enormous costs if it causes production to stop .
+You can rest assured that our connection solutions are ideally suited to demanding conditions and offer maximum reliability even when exposed to chemical, mechanical and thermal loads.

 LAPP represents innovation

 With our product innovations, you can successfully implement your projects and gain a competitive edge.
-For example with our monitoring device for data cables, the ETHERLINE® GUARD This enables optimum maintenance planning, which increases your system availability.
+We see this, for example, with our monitoring device for data cables, the ETHERLINE® GUARD .
+This enables optimum maintenance planning, which increases your system availability.
 The result: reduced maintenance costs and another step towards Industry 4.0.

 Thanks to our unique expertise and in-depth application knowledge, we can offer you tailored solutions for your needs.
-From industrial Ethernet cables with Fast Connect connection to Fieldbus systems complying with all common protocol standards, right through to assembled fibre optic cables according to customer requirements, we will find the right solution for every application.
+From industrial Ethernet cables with Fast Connect connection to fieldbus systems complying with all common protocol standards, right through to assembled fiber optic cables according to customer requirements, we will find the right solution for every application.